Supplemental Explanations to Improve Comprehension of and Trust in Soil Health Cards

 Abstract

 Governments in India have invested heavily in soil testing, with the goal of distributing 140 million “Soil Health Cards” (SHCs) directly to farmers in 2017.
-Yet absent additional information, farmers may have difficulty understanding and acting on the information provided in SHCs.
-In a field experiment with cotton farmers in Gujarat, we tested farmer understanding when provided with an SHC with no supplement against understanding when provided with an audio supplement, a video supplement, or an in-person explanation with an agronomist.
-We find that the treatments significantly improved farmer understanding of SHCs as well as trust.
-All three treatments dramatically improve participants’ ability to interpret fertilizer recommendations from the SHC, with between 36 and 50 percentage points higher comprehension among treated individuals.
+Yet, absent additional information, farmers may have difficulty understanding and acting on the information provided in SHCs.
+In a field experiment with cotton farmers in Gujarat, we tested farmer understanding when farmers were provided with an SHC without a supplement against farmer understanding when farmers were provided with an audio supplement, a video supplement, or an in-person explanation by an agronomist.
+We find that the treatments significantly improved farmer understanding of SHCs, as well as improving farmer trust in SHCs.
+All three treatments dramatically improve participants’ ability to interpret fertilizer recommendations from the SHC, with between 36 and 50 percentage points (pp) higher comprehension among treated individuals.
 Farmers in each of the three treatment groups are also more likely to report trusting recommendations compared to those in the SHC-only group.

 The primary contribution of this study is to evaluate the prospects for digital advisory to assist in the delivery of information about site-specific agricultural practices.
-When benchmarked against in-person extension, audio and video supplements perform comparably both in terms of enabling comprehension of SHC recommendations and eliciting trust in their accuracy.
-They perform significantly better on both measures than just providing a farmer with an SHC. -
+When benchmarked against in-person extension, audio and video supplements perform comparably in terms of both enabling farmers to comprehend SHC recommendations and eliciting trust in the accuracy of SHCs.
+Informational supplements perform significantly better on both measures than just providing a farmer with an SHC. -

 Status